 Class Registration.
 Students may attend this course only if registered.
 Students who are unable to attend must drop the course through the Enrollment Services Office.
 To have tuition charges removed, the course must be dropped by the student before the "drop with refund" deadline in the Class Schedule.
-Students who never attend, or stop attending, without dropping may receive a NS, W, for F and will be required to pay for the course.
+(This term the withdraw date is February 24.
+You must withdraw in person.)
+Students who never attend, or stop attending, without dropping may receive a NS, W, or F and will be required to pay for the course.